hashicorp/consul-telemetry-collector/README.md

 Consul Telemetry Collector is a lightweight [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) used to collect metrics from Envoy proxies and export them to HCP and/or another OTLP compliant metrics endpoint.
 The [Envoy stats sink](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/metrics_service.proto#extension-envoy-stat-sinks-metrics-service) is encrypted and authorized by the Consul service mesh.

-Configuration will be loaded in the following order of precedence:

-    1. command line opts if specified
-    2. env variables if specified
-    3. file configuration

 # Installation

 Documentation on deploying the Consul Telemetry Collector to a Kubernetes runtime are provided in the HCP documentation: